os-fpga/1st-CLaaS/README.md

 With 1st CLaaS, you can stream bits directly to and from your custom FPGA kernel using standard web protocols (WebSockets or REST).
 In the simplest use case, all software is client-side in the web browser, and all server logic and data storage is implemented in the FPGA.
 Your kernel uses a very simple interface to stream the data, and it can be developed in Verilog (or any language compilable to Verilog).

-1st CLaaS is ideal for implementing functions in hardware that are compute-limited but tolerant of internet lateny/bandwith.
+1st CLaaS is ideal for implementing functions in hardware that are compute-limited but tolerant of internet latency and bandwith.
 Applications requiring a more sophisticated partitioning of responsibilities can extend the host C++ code or Python web server to process data between the web application and FPGA.

 Possible application domains might include: